vuongducphuong/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 The :guilabel:`Widget` tab on the live chat channel form offers an embeddable website widget, or a shortcode for instant customer/supplier access to a live chat window.

-The live chat :guilabel:`Widget` can be applied to websites created through Odoo by navigating to the :menuselection:`Website --> Configuration --> Settings`.
+The live chat :guilabel:`Widget` can be applied to websites created through Leansoft by navigating to the :menuselection:`Website --> Configuration --> Settings`.
 Then scroll to the :guilabel:`Live Chat` section, and select the channel to add to the site.
 Click :guilabel:`Save` to apply.